lsaravia/CriticalGlobalForest/CriticalGF.md

 ## Data Accessibility

 The patch size files for all years and regions used here, and all the R and Matlab scripts are available at figshare <http://dx.doi.org/10.6084/m9.figshare.4263905>.

-## BioSketch

-Leonardo A. Saravia is a professor of the University of General Sarmiento (UNGS), Buenos Aires, Argentina.
-He works with the Ecology group at the university with emphasis on community ecology and different kinds of ecological networks focusing both on macroecological patterns and local processes.
-He is the leader of the complex systems group of the UNGS institute of sciences, where the investigations are discussed with an interdisciplinary point of view.
-The tools he uses are mainly computational, programming in C++ and R statistical language.

 ## Acknowledgments